clevijoki/vapid/README.md

 * Distributed Building.
 It can take 4-24 hours to build content for a AAA game on a single machine, being able to throw machines at this to reduce compile times should be an option.
 * Cached Compiling.
 Most content does not change every compile, users updating to the latest content at the start of the day, with no local changes, should be able to simply download the current build.
 This can also take a big bite into that 4-24 hour content build time.
 A very robust caching system could also serve as a solution for distributing daily builds to a team, and ensuring they are always in sync with code and content (a recurring issue at every game company).
 * No Extra work to find implicit dependencies.
 Having to write separate processes to scan for implicit dependencies is extermely error prone, and slows the build down overall
-* Prioritize iteration time over full-build time.
+* Prioritize incremental build over full-build time.
 Most users operate on one file of the build system, not all of them.
 Full build times are expected to be improved just by the distribution and cached aspects.
+Incremental will remain reliable and prioritized because full builds are treated as a subset of incremental builds.
 * Robust GUI based progress/error solution.
 This is specific to content users, but when builds take a while users need to know what is taking so long, and if errors occur, they need to be highlighed in a direct an obvious manner so they know what action needs to be taken.
 There should be 'share in slack' buttons for errors when people can't figure out why their build is broken which posts all of the required information.
+* Embed into tools
 * Learn it in 15 minutes.
 No custom configuration language, and prefer simple syntax over features.

 # What about other existing open source build systems?

 Before this undertaking I spent a lot of time evaluating existing open source build systems, and seeing how they would work with games my company is working on.
 But all of them are focused on building code, not content, and are missing critical features as a result.

 The biggest problem with existing build systems is you need full support for implicit dependencies.
 Code build systems generally have a /showIncludes support to query implicit dependencies from a C++ file as some sort of reluctant hack added later on during their development.
-But this breaks down when those dependencies are generated, which is often the case with content in several stages.
+But this breaks down when those dependencies are generated, which is often the case with content.

 At work we currently use WAF, which is missing almost every core feature I desire from vapid, but is still the only open source build system that I know of that has implicit dependency support that is robust enough to handle content builds.